rooseveltframework/roosevelt/README.md

 License
 =

-All original code in Teddy is licensed under the <a href='http://creativecommons.org/licenses/by/3.0/deed.en_US'>Creative Commons Attribution 3.0 Unported License</a>.
+All original code in Roosevelt is licensed under the <a href='http://creativecommons.org/licenses/by/3.0/deed.en_US'>Creative Commons Attribution 3.0 Unported License</a>.
 Commercial and noncommercial use is permitted with attribution.